securesign/artifact-signer-ansible/README.md

 ### OIDC provider

-An installation of Keycloak must be provided to allow for integration with containerized RHTAS.
+An installation of an OIDC provider, such as [Keycloak](https://console.redhat.com/ansible/automation-hub/repo/published/redhat/sso/), must be provided to allow for integration with containerized RHTAS.

 ### Ingress